raayan/raayanpillai.com/_posts/2019-09-02-schiit-stack.md

 There's something cerebral, to me, about tinkering with your audio setup that makes listening to music a bit more enjoyable.
 As with most tech products, I heard about Schiit from a Linus Tech Tips video.
 They're a goofy audio company that makes some serious entry-level products.
-I'd never had a dedicated DAC before and I figured I'd see what all the riot is about.
+I'd never had a dedicated DAC before and I figured I'd see what all the fuss is about.
 This led me to the pile of Schiit currently sitting on my desk.

 <div class="swiper swiper-demo swiper-demo--0">